-All About Branch or Department Financial Managers
+What is a Branch or Department Financial Manager?

 Job Description & Duties Direct and coordinate financial activities of workers in a branch, office, or department of an establishment, such as branch bank, brokerage firm, risk and insurance department, or credit department.